-Understanding the Bankhart Procedure By MaryJo Blackmon on May 19, 2017
+Understanding the Bankhart Procedure

 An illustration of the shoulder bladesA shoulder injury can be debilitating, making daily activities painful.
 At Orthopaedic Specialists of Austin, we specialize in advanced shoulder surgery techniques to restore shoulder stability and function.
 One type of shoulder surgery that we will focus on today is the Bankhart procedure.
 The Bankhart procedure can effectively treat shoulders damaged by recurrent dislocation, allowing those held back by shoulder pain and mobility issues to return to their favorite activities.
 To find out if you're a candidate for the Bankhart procedure, contact our Austin, TX practice.